What is Eczema?

-Nutrition Tips # 2: No refined sugars more
+Eczema Diet Tips # 2: No refined sugars more

 Refined sugars are unhealthy.
 These are the sugars that can be found in soft drinks and many of the processed foods in the supermarket.
 Many chronic symptoms including skin disorders are caused by a diet with too many refined sugars.

-Nutrition Tips # 3: Lots of vegetables and a little fruit
+Eczema Diet Tips # 3: Lots of vegetables and a little fruit

 It is recommended that you should eat at least 200 grams of vegetables and 200 grams of fruit per day.
 In particular, increase the intake of vegetables is very important.
 This contains many important nutrients, vitamins, and minerals necessary for beautiful skin.
 Also, several vegetables contain a lot of antioxidants, and these are very important to strengthen your skin.